| | | | | |

 Common Simagic + iRacing mistakes

 • Wheel Force not matching base Nm.
 Mini = 10, Alpha = 15, Alpha U = 23.
-Mismatch = clipping or hollow feedback.
+Mismatch causes either clipping or hollow feedback – both feel equally wrong.

 • Linear Mode unticked.
-You want raw 1:1 telemetry on DD.
+Raw 1:1 telemetry is the whole point of DD.
 Always ticked.

 • Min Force above 0.
 Robotic centre rattle.
 0% always on DD.

-• Smoothness above 4 on the Alpha U. Over-smoothing on a high-torque base mutes the slip-angle signal.
+• Smoothness above 4 on the Alpha U. Over-smoothing on a 23Nm motor mutes the slip-angle information you’re paying for.
 Drop to 0-1.

 • Never hitting Auto on a new car.
-Max Force is per-car telemetry.
+Max Force is per-car telemetry, not a global setting.
 Map a button, drive a clean lap, hit Auto.
+The single biggest iRacing FFB improvement most users can make.

-Sources: Simagic official Discord iRacing channel, r/Simagic community profiles, Boosted Media Alpha series reviews.
+Sources: Simagic official Discord iRacing channel, r/Simagic community profiles, Boosted Media Alpha series iRacing reviews.

 Related Posts